tardate/LittleArduinoProjects/Electronics101/BatteryManagement/SingleCellLithiumCharger/README.md

 * over-discharge - increases battery resistance and hence heat/fire risk during recharge
 * over-charge - stresses the battery and compromises safety

 Get anything wrong, and there's heat & fire risk, maybe violent enough to be explosive.
-Great news for youtuber's like [Big Clive](https://youtu.be/0tGK1nqXr28)!
+Great news for youtubers like [Big Clive](https://youtu.be/0tGK1nqXr28)!

 Charging is where things can most commonly go wrong.
 A little bit of knowledge can go a long way, especially if buying "cheap" chargers or going the DIY route.